There are many inherited conditions (also known as genetic disorders) that can affect your blood and bone marrow.

 You can find out more information on the Genetic Disorders UK website.

 A stem cell transplant will probably be offered as an alternative treatment if other options are unsuccessful.
-Many hereditary blood disorders are detected at birth, which means stem cell transplants may have to be given to small children.
+Many inherited conditions are detected at birth, which means stem cell transplants may have to be given to small children.

 If you are a parent who’s supporting a child through a transplant, please read our page for parents for more advice.